AndrewX1/Ruby-Tutorial/README.md

-Ruby-Tutorial-1
+Ruby-Tutorial
 ===============

-The first turotial of the Ruby training at iStockphoto
+The first tutorial of the Ruby training at iStockphoto

+T1: Sandwich application